Esri/arcgis-maps-sdk-kotlin-samples/samples/query-features-with-arcade-expression/README.md

 1. Create a `PortalItem` using the URL and ID.
 2. Create an `ArcGISMap` using the portal item.
+3. Create a `MapViewProxy` to handle user interaction with the map view.
-3. Set up a listener for taps on the map.
+3. Provide behaviour for the `MapView`'s `onSingleTapConfirmed` parameter to react to taps on the map.
-4. Identify the visible layer where it is tapped using `mapView.identifyLayer()` and get the feature.
+4. Identify the visible layer where it is tapped using `mapViewProxy.identify()` and get the feature from the result.
 5. Create the following `ArcadeExpression`:

    ```kotlin